rtts/ialauncher/README.md

 **Hurrah!
 IA Launcher now has its own Windows installer!
 You can download it [here](https://rtts.eu/download/IA%20Launcher-2.1.4-amd64.msi).
-Note: you will have to install [DOSBox](https://www.dosbox.com/) separately.**

-You can also install IA Launcher using `pip3 install ialauncher` on any operating system, continue reading for detailed instructions.
+You can also install IA Launcher using `pip3 install ialauncher` on any operating system.
+Continue reading for detailed instructions.

 ![Screenshot of IA Launcher](https://i.imgur.com/WQhGrQy.jpg)